IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 in the file and may contain additional information.
 : The lower 16 bits of that value are the link-layer type value, which is a value as defined in the {{linktype}} IANA registry.
+: The 10 bits above that value MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
+: The bit above those bits is set if and only if an FCS length value is present in the upper 4 bits.
+: The bit above that MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
-: The upper 3 bits contain an FCS length value, indicating the number of 16-bit (2 byte) words of FCS that are appended to each packet, if the bit immediately below those 3 bits is set; if that bit is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
-The valid values of the upper 3 bits are between 0 and 7, eith Ethernet, for example, typically having a length of 2.
+: The upper 4 bits contain an FCS length value, indicating the number of 16-bit (2 byte) words of FCS that are appended to each packet, if the bit indicating the presence of an FCS length value is set; if the bit indicating the presence of an FCS length value is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
+The valid values of the upper 4 bits are between 0 and 15;
-: All other bits MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
+Ethernet, for example, would have an FCS length value of 2, corresponding to a 4 byte FCS.

 # Packet Record